-Menopause After Surgery: The Joys of Being a Woman
+Menopause After Bladder Cancer Surgery: The Joys of Being a Woman

 I had my bladder removed and a hysterectomy on August 19, 2017.
-In March of 2018, I saw an Endocrinologist who diagnosed a fair few things wrong with this old body of mine, one of which being that I had gone through the menopause.
+In March of 2018, I saw an endocrinologist who diagnosed a few things wrong with this old body of mine, one of which being that I had gone through menopause.
 I had literally no estrogen in my body!

-I decided, after a brief chat about hormone replacement therapy (HRT), not to push my luck, and I declined her offer of putting me on it.
-I felt this was the right decision at that moment, as she had also referred me to Rheumatologist, Gastroenterologist, and a Cardiac consultant.
+I decided, after a brief chat about hormone replacement therapy (HRT) after my bladder cancer treatment, not to push my luck, and declined her offer of putting me on it.
+I felt this was the right decision at that moment, as she had also referred me to a rheumatologist, gastroenterologist, and cardiac consultant [doctor].

 My body had been through so much